 General Infrastructure Schemes

-The types of infrastructure supported by General Infrastructure Schemes will include the following:
+The types of infrastructure which can be supported by General Infrastructure Schemes will include the following:

-The following types of infrastructure will also be covered by General Infrastructure Schemes and will require landowners to opt-in 100%.
+The following types of infrastructure can also be covered by General Infrastructure Schemes and will require landowners to opt-in 100%.

 General Infrastructure Schemes will be able to be used to facilitate partnerships between all levels of government and the private sector and have the potential to unlock considerable infrastructure investment.

-Infrastructure schemes will be overseen by a panel of independent, suitably qualified Scheme Coordinators nominated by the Department.
+Infrastructure schemes will be overseen by a suitably qualified Scheme Coordinator.

-Once a scheme is initiated, an independent Scheme Coordinator from the panel will be assigned by the Chief Executive of the Department, and will assume responsibility for preparing, consulting and overseeing the delivery of the scheme.
-Depending on the size and complexity of the scheme, a Scheme Coordinator Committee may be established to ensure that sufficient expertise is available.
+Once a scheme is initiated, a Scheme Coordinator will be appointed by the Chief Executive of the Department, and will assume responsibility for preparing, consulting and overseeing the delivery of the scheme.

-The Minister has adopted a Code of Conduct for Infrastructure Scheme Coordinators (PDF, 344 KB) that sets out standards of professionalism to be observed by all Scheme Coordinators and members of Scheme Coordinator Committees.
+The Minister has adopted a Code of Conduct for Infrastructure Scheme Coordinators (PDF, 344.0 KB) that sets out standards of professionalism to be observed by all Scheme Coordinators.

 Basic Infrastructure Schemes